Apple optimistic on sales as iPhone price cuts help in China

 For its fiscal second quarter ended in March, Apple reported revenue of $58.02 billion, above analysts’ average estimate of $57.37 billion, according to Refinitiv data.

+Apple said it spent $27 billion on share buybacks and dividends during the fiscal second quarter, which is a record for the company.
 Apple also said its board had authorized an additional $75 billion in share repurchases and raised its dividend by 5 percent.

-Apple said it spent $27 billion on share buybacks and dividends during the fiscal second quarter, which is a record for the company.
+“I imagine people are extrapolating the positive developments in China near quarter end and looking forward to a better environment there,” said Hal Eddins, chief economist at Apple shareholder Capital Investment Counsel.
+“For me, the driver for tonight’s (share price) move is the dividend hike ... and more importantly the $75 billion buy back.
+Either way, I’ll take it.”